 - doesn’t replace regular long-term medical care

-As soon as you’re on the homepage, you can see lists of all the conditions Lemonaid’s healthcare professionals treat, such as anxiety, depression, insomnia, hair loss, acne, erectile dysfunction, and more.
+As soon as you’re on the homepage, you can see lists of all the conditions Lemonaid’s healthcare professionals treat, including:

 Once you click on the condition you want to be treated for, you’ll be prompted to answer some questions about yourself.

-Some conditions such as anxiety and depression require a live video chat with a doctor.
+Some conditions, such as anxiety and depression, require a live video chat with a doctor.
 This would depend on the type of condition and your own medical history.
 There may be something concerning that would prompt a doctor to want to see you face-to-face before prescribing medication.

 Lemonaid’s mail-order service